top of page

 Weekly Counseling Appointments

-My current hours are Tuesday-Wednesday from 7:30am-2:00pm PT/9:30-4:00pm CT.
+My current appointment hours are Monday-Wednesday from 7:30am-2:00pm PT/9:30-4:00pm CT.

 What does therapy for an anxiety disorder look like?
 And how do you treat Obsessive-Compulsive Disorder?